Laleh-S/anime_frontend/README.md

 ````

-This is the screeshot of my anime table craeted using "table plus"
+This is the screenshot of my anime table created using "table plus"

 <img width="1362" alt="Screen Shot 2022-09-09 at 17 58 11" src="https://user-images.githubusercontent.com/92860992/189392372-e7a5f126-69c1-4ec0-928f-aa9e34bbfa5b.png">